| | |

 A boiling pot of water on a stove, freshly boiled.
 In a kitchen of a hotel apartment in Dubai.

 Yes, if you want to be extra safe while drinking tap water in Dubai, you can boil the tap water before consuming it.
-However, this step isn’t necessary if the accommodation you are staying in takes good care of their water systems.

 Can I cook with Dubai tap water?

 Yes, you can safely use Dubai tap water for cooking purposes.
 The tap water is safe to eat and meets all international standards for potable drinking water.
-However, if you want to be extra safe, it’s recommended that you boil the tap water before using it for cooking.
+Also the heating and boiling of the water when cooking will kill bacteria both in the food and water.

 Should I buy a water filter in Dubai?

-If you want to ensure that the tap water in Dubai is of the highest quality, then it’s recommended that you invest in a filtration system.
 Water filters can help reduce the presence of impurities, chlorine and other contaminants in the tap water.
 This will make it much safer for drinking and will also improve its taste.

 💧 Compare water filters in Dubai here 💧